-- Click the gear icon to open the Settings menu.
-It’s located near the bottom of the screen.
+- Click the gear icon to open the Settings menu near the bottom of the screen.

 - Select “Connections” under “User Settings” near the top of the left menu pane.

-If you’re a streamer, you’ll also need to set up a new server and sync it to your account.
+You’ll also need to set up a new server and sync it to your account if you’re a streamer.
 Subs can just choose from the list of streamer subscriptions and join the server.

 How to Connect Discord Audio to Twitch

 One of the most common problems when connecting a Discord account to a Twitch account relates to audio.
-Streamers would want the audience to hear what’s going on in the voice chat and not just the game.
+Streamers would want the audience to hear what’s happening in the voice chat, not just the game.